5jt/teofb/docs/source/index.md

 	    fizz
 	    ..

-This repo contains corresponding examples in [Dyalog APL](https://dyalog.com), with commentary.
+This repo is a companion to Grus’ book, with corresponding examples in [Dyalog APL](https://dyalog.com), and commentary.

+But you can read this without Grus’ book.
+Nor do you need to learn Python to read it: the Python examples are simple enough to read, regardless of whether you could have written them yourself.

 ## Grus’ book